raimohanska/ourboard/README.md

 DATABASE_URL          Postgres database URL.
 In Heroku, you can just add the PostgreSQL add on and this variable will be correctly set.
 The free one will get you started.
 DATABASE_SSL_ENABLED  Use `true` to use SSL for database connection.
 Recommended.
 REDIRECT_URL          Put your OurBoard application root URL here, if you want the server to redirect all requests that don't have the x-forwarded-proto=https header.
 For example: https://www.ourboard.io/.
+ROOT_URL              Root URL used for redirects.
+Use https://<yourdomain>/.
+If you don't have authentication configured, you can omit this one.
-WS_HOST_DEFAULT       Your domain name here, used for routing websocket connections WS_HOST_LOCAL         Your domain name here as well WS_PROTOCOL           `wss` for secure, `ws` for non-secure WebSockets.
-Always use wss.
+WS_HOST_DEFAULT       Your domain name here, used for routing websocket connections.
+Can be omitted in simple configurations.
+WS_HOST_LOCAL         Your domain name here as well.
+Can be omitted in simple configurations.
+WS_PROTOCOL           `wss` for secure, `ws` for non-secure WebSockets.
+Always use wss for secure connections.
 BOARD_ALIAS_tutorial  Board identifier for the "tutorial" board that will be cloned for new users.
 Allows you to create a custom tutorial board.
 For example, the value `782d4942-a438-44c9-ad5f-3187cc1d0a63` is used in ourboard.io, and this points to a publicly readable, but privately editable board
 ```